Bella288/executables/README.md

 # executables
-python executables (usable even if you don't have python installed! just download all the files!)
+python executables (usable even if you don't have Python installed!
+Just download all the files in the folder for the program you want!)
+Yes, all files are safe!